pdyxs/gottagetoutathisspace/src/content/Game-Fuel/ScenarioInstructions.md

 Try to take as little damage while keeping as much fuel as you can - you'll have to live with those changes in the next system!

-Make sure your ship starts with the amount of fuel that's been specified in the ship's logbook.
+Make sure your ship starts with the amount of fuel that's been specified in the Captain's Log.